 “That’s fine, but doing a duet will bring out my emotions.”

-He thought for a while.
-“Okay, we’ll make out like you’re singing to the dead guitarist.
+He thinks for a while.
+“Okay, we’ll make like you’re singing to the dead guitarist.
 Tell your boyfriend we’ll take lots of footage of him but not while you’re playing.
 Half this documentary’s going to be you guys doing this recording session.
 It’ll all be impromptu, so he can be in it.
 Make this work today, or we shit-can the whole project.
 There’s no time for re-shoots.”

 “Jesus, what kinds rock n roller are you.
 Call me Martin.”